hazigabriel/shopping-cart/README.md

 ## How to run locally

-> Clone the repo
+-Clone the repo
-> Open your terminal, run "npm install" to install the requiredapp dependencies
+- Open your terminal, run "npm install" to install the requiredapp dependencies
-> Run "npm start" in order to
+- Run "npm start" in order to